Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 Sahara et al 2006 : The scapula coordinate system is the clavicle coordinate system at abduction zero degree.
 The scapua frame is very exotic and not convertable to ISB standards.

+### Risks evocated
+- Gutierez et al. 2017: X-clavicule not built with x thoracic in reference posture but it is very close.